gshumilin/learning-server/README.md

 8. In the browser, you can check the link to which picture is returned in the news we recorded.
 Paste the link to the picture from the received news into the browser.
 It will look like this: “localhost:3000/getPicture?id=34"

 # Architecture
-main reads the config, creates an environment, and runs the application function from the Routing module in it. application is written in the ReaderT monad.
-The environment contains information for logging and the Connection type for contacting the database.
+main reads the config, creates an environment, and runs application function from the Routing module in it. application is written in the ReaderT monad.
+Environment contains information for logging and Connection type for contacting the database.
 The application function is a standard routing function.
 It receives a request from the client and, depending on the passed endpoint, calls one of the functions from the Endpoints folder with this request.

 ## Endpoints folder